PowerCyberTraining/powercybertraining.github.io/pct/modules/01/intro.md

 tools for research.

-Most power engineering researchers are familiar with the Microsoft Windows operating system and the MATLAB software.
+Most power engineering researchers are familiar with the Microsoft Windows operating system and probably also with MATLAB.
 However, many of the advanced cyberinfrastructure tools are developed on Linux and thus compile more easily and run more efficiently in Linux.
 On the other hand, compiling and configuring some tools to properly run on Windows may take significantly more efforts.